in your amp should be replaced only for a reason.

-But if you decrease the filter capacitance by too much, ripples from the
+However, if you lower the filter capacitance by too much, unfiltered AC

 Increasing the Filter Capacitance

-That's because long, low-frequency waves need to draw more energy from a capacitor than
+That's because long duration, low-frequency waves need a larger store

-waste power on frequencies the amp can't produce, or make the amp unstable.
+waste power on frequencies it can't produce, or even unstable.

-by drawing too much current through the amp's power
+an amp by drawing too much current through its power

 aren't usually a target of modders.